yashwanth-gh/Learn_nodeJS/README.md

 Welcome to my Node.js learning repository!
 In this repository, we will explore various aspects of Node.js, a JavaScript runtime built on Chrome's V8 JavaScript engine.
 This runtime enables developers to run JavaScript on the server side, allowing the creation of powerful server-side applications with JavaScript.

+## Course followed

+This is the repository for winter training program of [CODING NINJAS]("https://www.codingninjas.com/")

 ## Topics Covered

 ### 1. Basics of Web